 Assoc Prof Ping Liu

 Neurobiological basis and intervention of cognitive decline associated with ageing and Alzheimer's disease, as well as schizophrenia; Biological basis of learning and memory.
 Expertise in a combination of behavioural, in vivo microdialysis, neurochemical, molecular biological, immunohistochemical and electrophysiological approaches.

-Dr Liana Machado
+Assoc Prof Liana Machado

 Neuropsychology and cognitive psychology expert.
 Her research investigates cognitive deficits that emerge as a result of brain disease and healthy ageing, and methods by which these deficits can be minimized via simple accessible methods.